yacer12/fast-api-workshop/README.md

 ## Workshop Overview
 This workshop will guide you through the creation of a RESTful API using FastAPI, with Docker integration and MongoDB.
 We will cover the following topics:

-- Creating a CRUD API
+- Creating a CRUD API with MongoDB
-- Implementing search capabilities
+- Implementing search capabilities on the API
-- Securing your API
 - Data validation using Pydantic
 - Generating OpenAPI documentation
+- Securing your API
+- Best Practices:
+  - Rate Limit
+  - More Security
+  - API Throttling
-- Writing unit tests
+- Running unit tests
-- Implementing CORS
+- Deployment?

 ## Prerequisites
 - Basic knowledge of Python